-Assertiveness is the “holy grail” when it comes to standing up for yourself but this will not always work, especially when you are dealing with aggressive people.
+Assertiveness is the “holy grail” when it comes to standing up for yourself but this will not always work, especially when you are dealing with aggressive (or underhanded) people.
 It would be like trying to communicate in a language that they do not understand.
 In this case, I would recommend arcing up because then you will be on the same wavelength.
-Overall I have found that mirroring the other person’s behavior elicits respect, even if at first they are pissed off with you for calling them out on their bullshit.
-Assertiveness, generally speaking, works when you are dealing with passive or other assertive individuals.
+Overall I have found that deliberately mimicking the other person’s behavior elicits respect, even if at first they are pissed off with you for calling them out on their bullshit.
+Assertiveness, generally speaking, works when you are dealing with passive, or other assertive individuals.

 Aggressiveness is supposed to be about violating the rights of others by not treating them with respect but if this is the way they’re treating you, it’s only just to give it back to them.
 I have discovered (as I mentioned above) that if you are faced with such people, the only thing that will register on their radar is meeting them on the same level.
-It is very difficult to speak calmly with someone who is yelling at you simply because they can’t, or, won’t hear you.
+It is very difficult to speak calmly with someone who is yelling at you simply because they can’t, or won’t hear you.
 Then you have the ones who are disrespecting you by lying, patronizing you, or manipulating you, usually in a calm tone with a creepy, sadistic smile on their faces.
-You may confront these people by saying something like, “Don’t piss on my leg and tell me it’s raining”, or, do exactly what they are doing to you.
+You may confront these people by saying something like, “Don’t piss on my leg and tell me it’s raining”, or do exactly what they are doing to you.
 Then there are those who carry out their machinations behind your back.
 When they are caught they need to be confronted, again, in the manner, and the extent to which they have been messing with you – it’s called: “Taking Back Your Power” (i.e. dignity, self-respect, self-worth).

 Then there are those that you will not be able to get through to no matter which approach you use…why bother wasting your time and energy with these ones?